-Supervised Heroin Shooting Galleries: Coming to a Public Housing Site Near You?
+Supervised Heroin Shooting Galleries: Coming to a Public Housing Site?

 Vancouver is facing an unprecedented number of opioid overdoses, prompting the government’s housing partners to launch a new effort in hopes of curbing this deadly trend.

 The goal is to get intravenous drug users to use in designated supervised areas of public housing facilities, as opposed to injecting all alone where they could overdose without anyone knowing.

 A Desperate Need Leads to a Drasitc Proposal

 Atria, which is a public housing company in Vancouver, offers a common room space where residents can inject.
 The room’s door is monitored via camera; after entry, residents are checked on every ten to fifteen minutes.